abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------

-* ver 1.5 build XX  - Moved bubbles back to the mapView (but will only show one for a friend with an ongoing alert/event)
+* ver 1.5 build 25+ - Moved bubbles back to the mapView (but will only show one for a friend with an ongoing alert/event)
                     - Added a fullscreen button to the mapView; button is toggling the mapview between default and FS.
                     - Switched the Settings button with the WatchMe now button!
                     - Merged with Udayan's commits
                     - Added a pending requests drawer+slider
+                    - Added code to fetch a user (pfuser) and model pendingRequests, followed through to make sure tha accepting a requests triggers the appropriate set of actions; currently we pick up anyone with an ongoing watchMe request.
+                    - Changed colum in Parse:Frienso:TrackRequest from RecepientsPh to RecipientPh

 * ver 1.5 build 25  - Fixed minor issues with the Profile & CoreCircle views; redoing the way the user logs in or registers!